Broker-Dealers and Sales Representatives

 NOTE: All amendments to the Form U-4 and withdrawal requests filed on the Form U-5 must be filed with CRD.

-A person applying for a license as a BD Firm in Colorado that is not registered or registering under the Federal Securities Exchange Act of 1934 ("the 34 Act") will send the application and the amendments to the application directly to the Division.
+Colorado BD Firms: A person applying for a license as a BD Firm in Colorado that is not registered or registering under the Federal Securities Exchange Act of 1934 ("the 34 Act") will send the application and the amendments to the application directly to the Division.

-Application materials and filing fees must be sent to:
+Filing fees must be mailed to:

 Attn: Annastasia Valencia